kokspflanze/PServerCMS/docs/general-setup/SQL_LOGGING.md

 # Log all queries

-_WARNING: that function ALL data into a txt file, that can include private data!_
+_WARNING: that function log ALL data into a txt file, that can include private data!_

 You don´t trust the SQL Queries and think there are SQL-Injects?
 You can LOG all queries to check what happen.